guettli/programming-guidelines/README.rst

     Author: ...

-    # useless, but unfortunately needed
-    user@host> git bisect reset

 Conditional Breakpoints
 .......................

 Imagine, you are able to reproduce a bug in a test.
 But you could not fix it up to now.
 If you want to create a conditional breakpoint to find the root of the problem, then you could be on the wrong track.
-Why not rewrite the code first, to make it more fine-grained testable?
+Rewrite the code first, to make it more fine-grained debuggable and testable?

 Write a test where a normal breakpoint is enough.